25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   todos.map((todo) => <li key={nanoid()}>{todo.title}</li>);
   ```

-When all of the below conditions are met, you may safely use the index as a key:
+When all the below conditions are met, you may safely use the index as a key:

 1. The list and items are static–they are not computed and do not change;
 2. The items in the list have no ids;
-3. The list is never reordered or filtered.
+3. The list is never reordered or filtered

 Why Keys?